Bachelor

 Abstract

-Microeconomics-1 is a two-semester course for second year students.
-The first part covers all topics of the syllabus and the second part is devoted to supporting lectures.
-In the course of Microeconomics-1 students are expected to deepen their understanding of basic concepts, add further tools of analysis and develop their skills in applying theory to economic problems.
+Microeconomics-1 is a one-semester course for second year students.
+In the course of Microeconomics-1 students are expected to deepen their understanding of basic concepts, add further tools of analysis and develop their skills in applying theory to economic problems using graphical and algebraic analysis as well as intuitive explanation.
 Intermediate Microeconomics is a core discipline under world standards.
 It forms the basis of further economic studies in applied disciplines such as: industrial organisation, public sector economics, labour economics, international economics, corporate finance, development economics, etc. The course is taught in English.
 The students are also studying for a Russian degree in Economics, and knowing Russian terminology through reading in Russian is also required.
 Pre-requisites: Students are supposed to be competent in basic economic analysis and calculus.
 The course itself provides a basis (and so serves as a prerequisite) for Microeconomics 2.

 Learning Objectives